orlox/mesa_input_data/2016_double_bh/README.md

 this channel of evolution should remain updated in the code, and can be found in
 $MESA_DIR/binary/test_suite/double_bh

+Throughout this README, it is assumed that the user already has MESA properly installed, if not, follow in detail the instructions given in the [MESA website](http://mesa.sourceforge.net/prereqs.html).

 ![mass_period](mass_period.png)

 ## Z04, Z10, Z20, Z50